erikkroes/solidStart/index.md

 <h3 id="alternatives">3.
 Alternatives</h3>

 Ever tried to watch a movie in a busy place, or listen to a podcast without headphones?
-When you can’t see or hear, a text is nice to have as an alternative!
+When you can’t see or hear, a text is a nice alternative to have!
 Offer captions for video.
 Offer a transcript for podcasts.
 For images, offer text alternatives.
 Text alternatives should convey the purpose of the image or the content of the image.
 A decorative image needs no alternative.

 <h3 id="sizing">4.
 Sizing</h3>